The minimum wage applies to employees who are:

 Employees must be paid at least the minimum hourly wage rate for every hour worked, unless they agreed to a higher rate in their employment agreement.
 Payments for call-outs should also be negotiated in the employment agreement.

-Salaried employees – can divide their pay by the number of hours they work in a pay period to make sure they earn the minimum wage.
+Salaried employees – Full-time employees can divide their pay by the number of hours they work in a pay period to make sure they earn the minimum wage.
+Part-time employees should have their pay specified per hour, day or week and these amounts must be equal to or higher than the relevant minimum specified in the Minimum Wage Order.

 Wage earners – can check their hourly rate is at least the minimum wage.
 Any extra hours they’re asked to work must also be at least minimum wage.